markusberg/unixcrypt/README.md

 ## Test

-The tests are written with the built-in [node:assert](https://nodejs.org/api/assert.html) module, using the [vitest](https://vitest.dev/) test runner.
+The tests are written with the built-in [node:assert](https://nodejs.org/api/assert.html) module, and are run in the Node.Js test runner.
+The test runner didn't get good enough coverage reporting until v24, so that's the reason for the minimum required version of v24 for building and testing.

 ```sh
 $ npm test